University of Illinois College of Medicine

 American Board of Psychiatry

 A graduate of the University of Illinois College of Medicine in Chicago, Dr. Bleak completed her residency in psychiatry at the University of Chicago Medical Center, her internship at Michael Reese Hospital in Chicago and her fellowship in psychotherapy at Loyola University Medical Center in Maywood, Ill.
 Dr. Bleak previously lived in Japan for 11 years, where she worked as clinical director of a nonprofit health organization for English speakers.
-While in Japan, she realized how very differently various cultures view social relationships, which adds value to her therapy approach.
+While in Japan, she realized how very differently various cultures view social relationships, a perspective she finds greatly supports her work.

 Our board certified psychiatrists provide psychiatry assessment, evaluation and treatment for individuals with a variety of mental health needs.
 Psychiatrists are medical physicians who specialize in the diagnosis, treatment and prevention of mental illnesses including substance abuse and addiction.
 They are uniquely qualified to assess both the mental and physical aspects of psychological conditions.
 Because they are medical doctors they may also determine if there is a need for medication to restore imbalances in body chemistry that are often contribute to your mental health and well-being.